frenzylabs/ancilla/SetupImage.md

 Flash the Image to an SD card (using etcher or whatever) Once flashed remount it and open up the root directory.
-Add an empty file named ssh.
+Add an empty file named `ssh`.
 This will allow you to ssh into it using: pi@XXX.XXX.XXX.XXX
 password:  raspberry